 By March 2018, the marriage was struggling.
 Theresa separated from Sam and left the family residence.
 Two months later, the in-laws sent Sam and the couple’s three adult children a notice to vacate in 60 days.
-They refused.
+They refused to leave the home.

-Sam and the grandchildren claimed that under Ontario’s Family Law Act (FLA) the residence was a matrimonial home.
+Sam and the grandchildren claimed that under Ontario’s Family Law Act (FLA).
+This means that the residence was a matrimonial home.
 Sam’s counsel notified the couple his clients would be filing a court application for exclusive possession.

 A last-minute twist

-Delays ensued.
-Over a year after Sam and the grandchildren were asked to vacate, Ontario Superior Court of Justice (ONSC) heard the matter.
-But a day before the hearing, the grandparents received a new communication.
-This fax was from yet another lawyer, again advising that Sam planned to file an application seeking exclusive possession of their property.
+Delays continues over a year after Sam and the grandchildren were asked to vacate.
+The Ontario Superior Court of Justice (ONSC) eventually heard the matter.
+A day before the hearing, the grandparents received a new communication.
+This fax was from yet another lawyer.
+It advised that Sam planned to file an application seeking exclusive possession of their property.

-The judge was dismissive.
-Calling it a duplication and abuse of process, he commented that Sam and the couple’s children could not use the latest application to avoid the litigation with the grandparents.
+The judge was dismissive and called it a duplication and abuse of process.
+He commented that Sam and the couple’s children could not use the latest application to avoid the litigation with the grandparents.
 It had already been set in motion.
 Sam could, however, pursue a family law application against his spouse.